 If I were your close friend, my advice would be “God, do this.”
 A year from now, everything can change.
 You can get away from your financial difficulties for life.
 You can have a better, more secure retirement.
 You can help your kids get through college as well, and save yourself a fortune.
 Statistics show that the unemployment rate is significantly less for college graduates; as low as 2% compared to 15% for the non-degreed.
 If your kids hope to have a decent life at all, they are going to need a college degree.

 Don’t wait.
 Get your copy of Bachelor Monkey! now.
 I made it cheap so anyone could afford it.
-For less than thirty bucks, you can get on the fast track to graduating college.
+For less than twenty bucks, you can get on the fast track to graduating college.
 The cost is nothing compared to how much you will benefit.
 You will save years.
 You will save thousands.
 Your life will never be the same.
 Afterwards, I’d love to hear your story.
 Please email or write and let me know how you did, who else you’ve helped, and how your life has changed.
 Also, don’t forget to join the Ethics Underground Newsletter and download my Mortgage Mutilator for FREE, which works to pay off college loans fast, too.

 Best wishes for your every endeavor,